 CERCLA and RCRA share jurisdiction with respect to hazardous materials, and underground storage tanks containing petroleum products.
 There is protocol and guidelines for these tanks contained in Subtitle I of the 1984 Hazardous and Solid Waste Amendments to RCRA – however, the types of waste that are controlled are outlined by CERCLA.

 CERCLA was amended by the Superfund Amendments and Re-authorization Act (SARA) on October 17, 1986.

 CERLCA is an important environmental program.
 It not only ensures that these invaluable removal actions are taken, but also enforces against potentially responsible parties, and ultimately promotes strong accountability, community involvement and long-term protectiveness.
 One thing CERCLA cannot ensure, however, is perfection – read our article Trichloroethylene (TCE) Concerns for Google Employees to see why.

-Does your organization need help removing, transporting and disposing of hazardous waste?
+Does your organization need environmental remediation services?
 If YES, we can help!

 If your organization needs help with site cleanup, hazardous waste transportation and disposal, environmental remediation, and environmental consulting services, call the experts at PegEx at 800-936-2311 or click here to email us.
 We offer our services nationwide and we have the expertise and resources you need for a successful site cleanup.